 The African Rural University for women provides transformational education to create effective change agents within an African development context.
 ARU applies theoretical learning, innovative instruction, and field practice so that ARU graduates support the creating of conditions for rural people to improve their lives, transform their communities, awaken inherent leadership and increase their capacity for self-generating and sustainable change.

 ARU offers a Bachelor of Rural Development and a Certificate Course in Rural Entrepreneurship and Business management (CREB) accredited by the Uganda National Council of Higher Education (NCHE).

 From 2017/18, ARU plans to offer an additional Bsc in Technologies for Rural Transformation.

 The integrated curriculum trains students in the profession of Rural Transformation Specialists.
-The course enhances self-discovery, confidence and learning interconnected factors and a variety of techical and soft skills.
+The course enhances self-discovery, confidence and learning interconnected factors and a variety of technical and soft skills.

 For details on our Programmes, Visit our website

 Besides academic lecturers, ARU students participate in: